Imperial Echoes: Original composition

-HMV recording and Radio Newsreel
+His Master's Voice recording and Radio Newsreel

 In 1928 the tune was adapted as a march by James Ord Hume (1864–1932) and recorded for His Master's Voice by the Band of the Royal Air Force, conducted by Squadron Leader R.P.
 O'Donnell, M.V.O.
 In 1940 the opening and closing parts of this recording were chosen to introduce and close the BBC's daily news programme Radio Newsreel (initially, Radio News Reel), which was broadcast on both the Home Service in Britain and the Overseas Service (later the World Service).
 As such it became one of a group of tunes, including Lillibullero and Eric Coates' Calling All Workers, that became inextricably associated with the BBC's output during the war.
 Radio Newsreel, with its theme, continued until 1970 in Britain and 1988 on the World Service.

 In 1997 the BBC issued the 1928 recording on compact disc as part of a compilation of television and radio themes.